mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 Extending go vet is a really easy task, you only need some knowledge about the go AST because almost anything else is already handled by the go vet tool.
-As an example, this is a sample of a go vet check to find forbidden words in the strings of our code.
+As an example, let's implement a go vet check to find forbidden words in the strings of our code.

 The first thing that we need is an Analyzer.
 An Analyzer is the struct